-Priority Preschool and Pre-Kindergarten provides special education services, for children ages 3 to 5 (not of kindergarten age as of September first deadline).
-Special services to help children reach their developmental milestones include speech, physical, and occupational therapy.
-Individual educational programming in the cognitive, language, motor, self-help, and social emotional areas are also designed to meet the individual needs of each child.
+Special education services are provided for children ages 3 to 5 (not of kindergarten age as of September 1st deadline) who meet eligibility requirements.
+Individual educational programming is designed to meet the unique needs of the child.

 To be eligible as an early childhood special education student, the child must have a comprehensive evaluation and meet eligibility guidelines as a child with a disability.
 Typically, the child is referred to our school district by an outside agency, medical provider, or the parent.
-A screening process will determine if a child has a potential disability (meeting state and federal criteria for special education) that requires further evaluation.
-If so, a full evaluation will be conducted to determine whether the child is eligible for placement in one of several programs including Priority Programs.
-An Individualized Education Program (IEP) will be developed by the school district team and parents to meet the child's needs.
-There is no charge for eligible children to attend our Priority Early Childhood Programs.
+A screening process will determine if a child should be referred for further evaluation.
+If so, a full evaluation will be conducted to determine whether the child is eligible for special education services.
+If eligible, an Individualized Education Program (IEP) will be developed by the school district team and parents to meet the child's needs.
+Eligible children are offered services to meet their needs free of charge and are not required to be independent with self-care skills, including toileting.